Forcing a TLS redirect

 • From the Force TLS menu, select Yes.

-7. Click the Create button to save your request setting changes.
+7. Click Create to save your request setting changes.

 Was this guide helpful?